ivmai/bdwgc/README.md

 objects with debugging information are really pointers to a displacement of 16 bytes form the object beginning, and some translation is necessary when finalization routines are invoked.
-For details, about what's stored in the header, see the definition of the type oh in debug_malloc.c)
+For details, about what's stored in the header, see the definition of the type oh in dbg_mlc.c file.)

 ## Incremental/Generational Collection